How to Inspect a Used Car

 Do the bumpers sit straight?
 Parking lot dents in the bumper are normal, separation from the body and misalignment need further inspection.

 Does the paint match panel to panel?
 This is how you spot damage!
 A fender being changed or painted should not disqualify the car.
 My last new car had two doors painted, the rear bumper and front hood changed in the first year, but was never in a major collision.
 If you notice a repainted panel determine if it was a superficial bruise or a major crash.
-The method above measuring the gap between the wheels and the fender can be done by sticking your foot or your hand in the gap to gauge if is worth having a body shop look at it before you buy.
+The method above measuring the gap between the wheels and the fender can be done by sticking your foot or you’re hand in the gap to gauge if is worth having a body shop look at it before you buy.
 If a door was painted was the door jamb painted as well?
 Open and close each door, the hood, and the trunk.
 Do they ride freely on their hinges and close properly?
 Try closing each door softly.
 If the door is loose on its hinges there may be other issues that need to be looked at.
 Also, inspect the rubber seals around all openings to be sure they’re intact.
 Loose, deteriorated, or missing rubber can create water leaks, drafts, and wind noise.
 Minor cosmetic flaws are no cause for concern, but rust is.
 Look particularly for blistered paint or rust spots around the wheel wells and rocker panels (the sheet metal beneath the doors) and the bottoms of the doors themselves.
 Use a flashlight to look inside the wheel wells for rust and corrosion caused by salt.